rundeck/docs/docs/manual/projects/node-execution/ssh.md

 Follow the steps given below to enable ssh to remote machines.

 Generate a new SSH Key using steps above.
-Never use an existing key unless you know it's origin.
+Never use an existing key unless you know its origin.

 The ssh public key should be copied to the `authorized_keys` file of the remote machine.
 The public key will be available in `~/.ssh/id_rsa.pub` file.

-To enhance security be sure to remove any keys that are no longer needed.
+Be sure to remove any keys that are no longer needed.

 The `authorized_keys` file should be created in the `.ssh` directory of the remote machine.